eclipse-hono/hono/site/documentation/content/admin-guide/mongodb-device-registry-config.md

 * [MongoDB 6.0](https://www.mongodb.com/docs/v6.0/release-notes/6.0/)
 * [MongoDB 7.0](https://www.mongodb.com/docs/v7.0/release-notes/7.0/)

+{{% notice warning %}}
+According to the [Mongo DB Software Lifecycle Schedule](https://www.mongodb.com/support-policy/lifecycles) support for Mongo DB 5.0 will end Oct 2024.
+Consequently, support for Mongo 5.0 in Hono has been deprecated and will be removed in a future version altogether.
+Users are encouraged to migrate to Mongo DB 6.0 or later.
+{{% /notice %}}

 ## Service Configuration

 The following table provides an overview of the configuration variables and corresponding system properties for